richardliuu/Leveraging-Machine-Learning-to-Diagnose-Lung-Cancer/README.md

 - For MFCC-based (Mel-frequency cepstral coefficients) spectrogram inputs

 # Methodology
-1.

 # Explainability
-1. Through the use of SHAP, the model's predictions aim to be interpretable by humans with ease.
-2. Future work for explainability may include using Graph Neural Networks in attempts to explain the model
+1. A surrogate model attempts to explain the predictions of the MLP

 # Getting Started